traefik/traefik/docs/content/operations/dashboard.md

 The dashboard is the central place that shows you the current active routes handled by Traefik.

-??? note "Dashboard WIP"
+!!! warning "Dashboard WIP"
     Currently, the dashboard is in a Work In Progress State while being reconstructed for v2.
     Therefore, the dashboard is currently not working.

 <figure>
    <img src="../../assets/img/dashboard-main.png" alt="Dashboard - Providers" />